ondras/wwwsqldesigner/README.md

 # About

 Hi and welcome to WWW SQL Designer!
-This tool allows you to draw and create database schemas (E-R diagrams) directly in browser, without the need for any external programs (flash).
-You only need JavaScript enabled.
+This tool allows you to draw and create database schemas (E-R diagrams) directly in browser.
-The Designer works perfectly in Mozillas (Firefox, Seamonkey), Internet Explorers (6, 7, 8), Safari and Operas.
-Konqueror works, but the experience is limited.

 Many database features are supported, such as keys, foreign key constraints, comments and indexes.
 You can either save your design (for further loading & modifications), print it or export as SQL script.
 It is possible to retrieve (import) schema from existing database.